 - 1. Write an essay using the theme, "Energy Options and Ways to Conserve Energy." - 2.
 The essay should be at least 300 words but no more than 500 words. - 3.
 Preferably, the essay should be typewritten; however, handwritten entries will be accepted if they are legible. - 4.
 In the top right-hand corner of the first page, include the author's name, age, address, telephone number, the name of club, and the county represented.
 Any entries without this information in the top right-hand corner will be disqualified. - 5.
-Mail essays postmarked by April 15 or deliver to: Diana Haid, Coordinator, Youth Environmental Program, WV Department of Environmental Protection, 601 57th Street SE, Charleston, WV 25304.
+Mail essays postmarked by April 15 or deliver to: Annette Hoskins, WV Youth Environmental Program, 601 57th Street SE, Charleston, WV 25304.
+Email to: Annette.L.Hoskins@wv.gov